Swim Meets & Entry Requirements

 Kent County Championships

-Each year in January and February, the Kent County Championships are held between Crystal Palace and the London Aquatic Centre.
+Each year in January and February, the Kent County Championships are held.
+This year the long distance events (1500 & 800) were held at the K2 Crawley and the rest of the events at the London Aquatic Centre.
 The championships are spread over four weekends and are licensed at Level 1.
 They are swum long course (50m) and the events are open to swimmers aged 10 years (+) as at 31st December from any club in Kent and the London Boroughs of Lewisham, Bromley, Greenwich and Bexley.
 However, swimmers aged 10/11 years may not enter the 400m Individual Medley, the 800m Freestyle or the 1500m Freestyle.

 There are Automatic (auto) and Consideration (cons) qualifying times for each event and age group, which are notoriously tough, and swimmers should ensure they have achieved the qualifying time before entering.
 If a swimmer has achieved an ‘auto’ time their entry will ‘automatically’ be accepted into the relevant event(s).
 If a swimmer has not achieved an auto time but has a consideration time, their entry will be considered for entry depending on how many auto entries there are.
 The Club likes to encourage as many eligible swimmers as possible to enter these Championships, even if it is with a Consideration Time for only one event, as valuable experience is gained by competing against the best swimmers in Kent.
 Entry forms are sent out to eligible swimmers in November/December and coaches will be happy to discuss entry times if needed.
 There is an entry fee per event.
 The championships include relay teams which will be chosen by the coaches (the Club pays the entry fee for relay teams).